 For the Authority's fiscal years up to and including the fiscal year ended December 31, 2014, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions were prepared was GASB Statement No. 27 (the "Prior GASB Standard").
-Beginning with the Authority's fiscal year ending December 31, 2015, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions will be prepared is GASB Statement No. 68 (the "New GASB Standard").
+Beginning with the Authority's fiscal year ending December 31, 2015, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions were prepared to be statement of the Authority's fiscal year ending December 31, 2015, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions will be prepared is GASB Statement No. 68 (the "New GASB Standard").